sweattep/modern_quotes/README.md

 >the amount of time he spent stretching, and strengthening, and band work, and massage

+>Building a portal that contains instructions on portal building

 >Whatever we are as humans is now manifest in the Web: Our beauty, hatred, fragility, and ferocity; our kindness, cruelty, confusion, and clarity.
 Our wars.
 Our peace

 >I treat everybody fair.
 I don't treat everybody the same.